khaydarian/spla/doc/mistakes.md

 ## Don't set USB Vendor ID / Product ID to Zero

 While writing the above eeprom-mode-changing tool (`ftdi_default_mode`), I accidentally set the USB vendor id and product id to zero -- which apparently `libftdi` can't deal with at all, since it re-uses those values to mean "the default FTDI ids".
 I had to hack libftdi to get it to attach to the semi-dead device, and reprogram the EEPROM back to a sensible state.

+## Wrong Pinout for Push Button

+The button I added at the last minute is hardwired to connect pins 1 and 2, and to separately connect pins 3 and 4.
+Pressing the button shorts the `1-2` net with the `3-4` net.
+This is fine, except that the symbol I picked in KiCad has two pins, and shorts pin `1` with pin `2` -- which doesn't match the actual button.
+To fix this I had to clip the lead for pin 2 (disconnecting it from +3v3), and shorting that pad across to pad `3`.